d-maltos/CS372Project/README.md

 Steps for installation:

-1. Use git pull in your terminal using the HTTPS url (Ex: "git pull https://github.com/d-maltos/CS372Project.git")
+1. Use git clone in your terminal using the HTTPS url (Ex: "git clone https://github.com/d-maltos/CS372Project.git")

 2. Install MongoDB Compass
 - First, navigate to the MongoDB Compass website - https://www.mongodb.com/try/download/compass